flippedAben/texttiling/README.md

 so if I knew paragraph boundaries, the task would be trivial.
 Instead, I assume we know where the sentence boundaries are (given in the Choi data set).

-What metrics should I use?
-I chose to use two common metric that I found in many academic papers: _P<sub>k</sub>_ and WinDiff.
-In addition, I found a metric that is, in general, stricter than the previous two, which I will also include.
-This metric is called boundary similarity (Fournier 2013).

 ## Modification: ELMo

 Hearst uses a similarity score to that is essentially bag of words with cosine